-For questions regarding the Theology Curriculum, please contact:
+For questions regarding the Theology curriculum, please contact our department chair:

 As part of the faith formation of each student, our Campus Ministry office and Student Ministers plan grade-level retreats to provide opportunities for personal reflection, the growth of sisterhood and a deepening relationship with our God.

 As new high school students, freshmen explore their God-given identity through the theme Loved by God.

 Senior year invites students into lifelong discipleship of Jesus with the theme Commissioned to Love.